TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Miscellaneous/Guitar Hero 1 and 2/Practice Sections.md

-# GH2 Practice Sections
+# GH2 and 80's Practice Sections

-Here is a list of practice mode section names, along with the in-game names they get converted to, from Guitar Hero 2 (both full release and late '06 demo), sorted alphabetically by event name.
+Here is a list of practice mode section names, along with the in-game names they get converted to, from Guitar Hero 2 (both full release and late '06 demo) and GH: Rock The 80's, sorted alphabetically by event name.
+(No GH1 sections, it didn't have practice mode.)

-Most of these sections are also present in Guitar Hero: Rocks the 80's.
-(No GH1, that didn't have practice mode.)

 For best usability, these section names should be checked for in both `[section <name>]` and `[prc_<name>]` events, with and without brackets.
 Any misspellings in names are verbatim from the game, indicated by `(sic)` next to the name.
-Also note that some of these events have the same event names as ones from Rock Band, but have different in-game names.
+Also note that some of these sections have the same event names as ones from Rock Band, but have different in-game names.
+(The demos also have different names compared to the full game, the full-game name has been prioritized over the demo names.)

-Format of this document:
+Section names are listed in this format:

 - `event_name_without_brackets_or_section` - "In-game name"